austin362667/gpu-100-days/day-4.md

-# Day 4: The Art of Pointers - How Tensors Lay Themselves Out in Memory
+# Day 4: The Art of Pointer Arithmetic

 Welcome to Day 4 of the GPU Challenge!